seveas/git-spindle/docs/bitbucket.rst

 Display all public keys of a user, in a format that can be added to :file:`~/.authorized_keys`.

+.. describe:: git bb config [--unset] <key> [<value>]

+Set, get or unset a configuration variable in :file:`~/.gitspindle`.
+Similar to :command:`git config`, but only single-level keys are allowed, and the section is hardcoded to be the current account.

 Interacting with repositories
 -----------------------------